Strange acquaintance for the Son of God — He who is the brightness of glory, and the express image of the Father’s person!

 “Nobody knows how I really feel!”
 “I wish someone else could understand what I am going through!”
 “I am all alone in this suffering and who can fathom it?”

-These are questions chronically ill folks regularly ask themselves.
+These are thoughts and questions chronically ill folks regularly ponder.
 We yearn to have others in our sphere know what we are experiencing.
 However, I have found that is impossible.
 How can I put 30 years of affliction into suitable words?
 After a while I stopped trying….

 That is why this meditation by James Smith is so powerful.
 He points us to the truth in scripture that our Savior, Jesus Christ, is acquainted with grief and sorrows of every kind.
 There is nothing on this earth that Christ is not familiar with.
-That means the unexpressed even secret pain you are feeling today does have someone who understands – someone who “gets it”!
+That means there is someone who does understand the unexpressed (even secret) pain you are feeling today — there is someone who “gets it”!
 That someone is Christ.
-He is our Suffering Savior “intimate with grief”.
+He is our Suffering Savior, “intimate with grief”.
 We can lay every burden down before Him confident that He understands, that He truly cares about it, and that He can help you through it.
 What immense joy and comfort is available to us here!

 Chronic Joy® Creative Contributor and Writer

 Chronic Joy® devotionals are an invitation to take one gentle step, to pray in a comforting and familiar or perhaps new-to-you way, or to cry out on behalf of one precious life today … maybe even yours.